hobbi12/AI-Powered-Speech-Correction-Platform/README.md

 Through interactive exercises, learners can listen to words, practice pronouncing them, and receive instant feedback powered by artificial intelligence.

-Each letter (in Arabic) includes five progressive levels, guiding users from basic pronunciation to mastery.
+Each letter (in Arabic & in English) includes five progressive levels, guiding users from basic pronunciation to mastery.
 If the pronunciation is correct, the learner automatically advances to the next level — creating a fun and engaging learning experience.

 The platform combines: